Sebastian Rejman

 Sebastian Rejman (born 13 January 1978) is a Finnish singer, actor, and television host.
 He is the singer and guitarist of the band The Giant Leap.
 While Giant Leap has been on hiatus, Rejman founded a new band called Sebastian & The 4th Line Band.

 He represented Finland in the Eurovision Song Contest 2019 along with Darude.
 After performing 3rd in the 1st semi-final they didn't receive enough votes to place in the top 10 and failed to qualify for the Grand final.

+He has appeared in the medical television drama Syke.

 Personal life

 Rejman was born into a bilingual family, speaking both Finnish and Swedish.
 He has a son (born 2016) and a daughter (born 2019) with actress Iina Kuustonen.